hirokikana/femtoDNS/README.md

 127.0.0.1
 ```

-To resolve any hostname, you need host file add IP address / hostname pair.
+To resolve any hostname, you need hosts file add IP address / hostname pair.
-host file is exists in current directory.
+hosts file is exists in current directory.

 Example:
 ```